Charles S. Schepke: Biography

-Charles S. Schepke was born December 26, 1878, in New York City, New York and joined the United States Navy.
+Charles S. Schepke was born December 26, 1878, in New York City, New York, and joined the United States Navy on May 14, 1895.
 He was stationed aboard the battleship USS Missouri (BB-11) as a gunner's mate first class.

-On April 13, 1904, the Missouri was engaging in target practice when one of the ships 12” gun “flared back”.
+On April 13, 1904, the Missouri was engaging in target practice when one of the ships 12" gun “flared back”.
 As the breech was opened for reloading, hot gases were released into the turret, causing it to catch fire.
 The fire spread to a bag of propellant and from there it spread down to the ammunition handling chamber.
 Schepke assisted in containing the fire before it spread to other areas of the ship and in putting out the blaze.
 The fire was eventually contained but, before it was out, 36 of the ship's crew had been killed.
 For his actions Schepke received the Medal of Honor on May 26, 1904.

 He was warranted as a gunner on February 20, 1909, and was promoted to chief gunner on January 16, 1915.
 During World War I he received a temporary promotion to lieutenant on July 1, 1918.

-In June 1921, a Brooklyn, New York judge granted alimony to Schepke's wife, Gertrude Schepke pending a separation.
+In June 1921, a Brooklyn, New York judge granted alimony to Schepke's wife, Gertrude Schepke, pending a separation.
 She was granted a $25 week stipend after she filed for divorce from Lieutenant Schepke.

 Schepke retired from the Navy on October 29, 1926.

-Lieutenant Schepke died on February 27, 1933, and is buried in Lutheran All Faiths Cemetery in Middle Village, New York.
-His grave can be found in map 5, lot 9365.
+Lieutenant Schepke died on February 27, 1933.